mnnxp/cadbaselibrary-blender/README.md

 #### Configuration CADBase Library

 First you need to set the library location.
 CADBase remote storage will be synchronized with this location.
 Also there will storage files with technical data for add-on.
 This location can be changed in the add-on settings in the field _Library path_.

 #### Getting an authorization token

 On the CADBase Library card in the **Add-ons** section of the Blender “Preferences...” there are **username** and **password** fields.
 To obtain a token for an existing account or create a new account to access CADBase, you must provide a **username** and **password**.
 This data will be saved and available after restarting Blender.
 After entering these data to receive the token and pressing the **Login** button.
 Please wait until you receive the token.

 **Important Note:**  If the access token has expired, you need to repeat the steps above.

 ##### Alternatively

 The disadvantage (or advantage) of this option is that it only saves changes until Blender restarts.
 After a new startup, Blender restores the data if it is set in the Add-ons Manager.
 In the _CADBase Library_ window, click the **Authorization** button.
 When the _Authorization on CADBase platform_ window opens, you need to set a **username** and **password** in order to access CADBase.
 After entering these data to receive the token and pressing the **OK** button.
 Please wait until you receive the token.

 ### First start

-Once installed, the add-on will be available in the 3D View > Sidebar menu.
+Once installed, the add-on will be available in the **3D View** > **Sidebar menu**.

-Select the **CADBase Library** add-on in the Import-Export category.
+Select the **CADBase Library** add-on in the **Import-Export** category.

 ### Control